Siddy212/iconic-es-de/README.md

    - `(Simple) Grid: Physical Media` - Simple System view.
 A grid view that spands the entire width of the screen and displays physical media.

 - `Theme Color Scheme` - There are 3 types of color schemes that are used for the overall theme on all views, Light, Dark, and Retro-Gray.
-Each of these color schemes allow you to choose from: Classic, Modern, or Custom.
+Each of these color schemes allow you to choose from: Nintendon't, Classic, Modern, or Custom.
 This will indicate which art style to use.
 Classic using more official game art while Modern uses updated renders of characters.
+Nintendon't removes litigious IPs to allow for streaming which the theme defaults to.
 Custom allows user-defined artwork that can be mixed without changing the xml.
-   - `Light` - A white scheme in Classic, Modern, or Custom styles.
+   - `Light` - A white scheme in Classic, Modern, Nintendon't, or Custom styles.
-   - `Dark` - A dark scheme in Classic, Modern, or Custom styles.
+   - `Dark` - A dark scheme in Classic, Modern, Nintendon't, or Custom styles.
-   - `Retro Gray` - A SNES inspired color scheme in Classic, Modern, or Custom styles.
+   - `Retro Gray` - A SNES inspired color scheme in Classic, Modern, Nintendon't, or Custom styles.
 - `Theme Font Size` - enables you to change the size of the fonts displayed in the theme.
 It will also scale the size of the grid and carousel.
    - `Small` - good for display on tvs and computer monitors.
 Smallest Grid size.
    - `Medium` - good for display on tvs and computer monitors.
 Medium Grid sizing.